Project 23560 Lider-class destroyer

-The Lider class (Лидер), also referred to as Shkval class (шквал), Russian designation Project 23560 Lider for domestic use and Project 23560E Shkval for export, is a combined stealth nuclear-powered guided-missile destroyer and cruiser, under consideration for the Russian Navy.
+The Lider class (Лидер), also referred to as Shkval class (шквал), Russian designation Project 23560 Lider for domestic use and Project 23560E Shkval for export, is a project of combined stealth nuclear-powered guided-missile destroyer and cruiser, under consideration for the Russian Navy.

 In April 2020, the Lider project was reported to be suspended.
 However, in August 2025, Admiral Alexander Moiseev the commander-in-chief of the Navy, stated that the project remained under development.

 History

 Project approval was given in 2013, and in 2015, Severnoye Design Bureau was awarded with a contract for the creation of a smaller non-nuclear and heavier nuclear-powered variant of the future destroyer.
 In 2016, the Krylov State Scientific Center handed the preliminary design of the destroyer to the Russian Navy.
 Initially, twelve ships were planned to be built and split between Russia's Northern and Pacific fleets.
 Later, construction of eight vessels was mentioned.

 A May 2017 report indicated that the Lider-class destroyer had been dropped from the Russia's State Armament Programme for 2018–2027 due to financing reductions, however in June 2017, United Shipbuilding Corporation announced the Russian Defense Ministry had approved the preliminary design of the Lider class destroyer.

-In February 2019, a decision was made to build the 19,000 ton nuclear-powered variant of the destroyer, instead of the proposed 12–13,000 ton variant equipped with a gas-turbine powerplant.
-Two vessels should be built by end of the 2020s at a cost of RUB100 billion per vessel.
-It is believed the construction of the lead vessel could begin as soon as 2023.
+In February 2019, the decision was made to build the 19,000 ton nuclear-powered variant of the destroyer, instead of the proposed 12–13,000 ton variant equipped with a gas-turbine powerplant.
+Two vessels are expected to have been built by the end of the 2020s at a cost of RUB100 billion per vessel.
+It was stated the construction of the lead vessel could begin as soon as 2023.
+As of 2026, no such construction has begun.

 On April 18, 2020, Russian newspaper Interfax reported that the Severnoye Design Bureau had suspended development on the Lider.
 However, in June, Alexei Rakhmanov, head of the United Shipbuilding Corporation, reported that the project was still moving forward.

 In an interview on 15 August 2022, Rakhmanov reaffirmed that the project has not been cancelled, and is still under development.
 However, he also emphasised that the Russian Ministry of Defence will only choose one large warship project for construction, and that they favour the Project 22350M Super Gorshkov frigate due to the favourable performance of the class.
 In August 2025, Admiral Alexander Moiseev stated that project remained under development though limited Russian access to critical technologies might continue to pose constraints on the project's progress.